0

 • These hormones, which contribute to muscle mass, libido, and overall energy, decline significantly around menopause and continue to drop over time.

-• This may explain why some women experience lower sex drive, fatigue, or changes in body composition after menopause.
+• This may explain why some women notice changes in sex drive, energy levels, or body composition after menopause.

 • Since DHEA is a precursor to estrogen and testosterone, its slow decline over time may contribute to reduced hormone production in postmenopausal women.

-• The temporary increase in DHAS before menopause suggests the body might attempt to compensate for declining estrogen levels before ultimately decreasing over time.
+• The temporary increase in DHEA(S) before menopause suggests the body may attempt to compensate for declining estrogen levels before ultimately decreasing over time.

 4. The Link Between Estrone & Androstenedione

 • Estrone (a weaker form of estrogen) is the dominant estrogen after menopause.
-Its correlation with androstenedione suggests that, even after menopause, the body still tries to maintain some level of hormone balance.
+Its correlation with androstenedione suggests that, even after menopause, the body continues working to maintain some level of hormone balance.

-• This could have implications for hormone replacement therapy (HRT), as it highlights how the body shifts its reliance on different hormones after menopause.
+• This highlights how the body shifts its reliance on different hormones after menopause — an important consideration for anyone navigating this transition with a healthcare provider.

 5. Practical Implications for Women's Health

-• Understanding these hormonal changes can help women and healthcare providers anticipate symptoms like fatigue, mood shifts, and changes in metabolism.
+• Understanding these hormonal changes can help women and healthcare providers anticipate experiences like fatigue, mood shifts, and changes in metabolism.

-This study helps refine our understanding of how hormones shift over time, rather than in a sudden drop, which can guide better management of perimenopause and postmenopause symptoms.
+This study helps refine our understanding of how hormones shift over time, rather than in a sudden drop — which can guide better conversations between women and their healthcare teams about perimenopause and postmenopause.